AdeelDilmir/project1/README.md

 # project1
-it is first project on github
+it is my first project on github